 Virtual Academic Writing Room

-ACW is offering a 12-week virtual Writing Room (September 22 through December 19, 2014) to help you establish a daily writing practice, and we are offering it free to those who sign up to work with a dissertation or faculty coach for three months.
-To be eligible for this offer, you must sign up to work with a coach by September 5, 2014, and begin your coaching by September 19, 2014.
+ACW is offering a 12-week virtual Writing Room (beginning on January 19, 2015) to help you establish a daily writing practice, and we are offering it free to those who sign up to work with a dissertation or faculty coach for three months.
+To be eligible for this offer, you must sign up to work with a coach by January 9, 2015, and begin your coaching by January 16, 2015.
 Those of you who are currently working with an ACW coach are also eligible for this offer.

 The virtual Writing Room will be open Monday-Friday during the following hours:

 The Writing Room will be open Monday-Friday, beginning January 19 and ending April 24, 2015.